-The signs and symptoms of soap poisoning can include the
+The signs and symptoms of soap poisoning can include the following:

 - If soap gets in your eyes, you might lose vision or have difficulty focusing because the chemicals may be burning your eyes.

 - If the soap or detergent came into contact with your skin, you may have irritation, small holes, or even burns on the top layer of your skin.

 - If you inhaled fumes from soap products, you may have difficulty breathing or have swelling in your throat.
 This is very serious because difficulty breathing or swallowing can be life-threatening.

 Other signs of soap poisoning

 If you have soap poisoning, you may have low blood pressure or your heart rate may drop rapidly.
 In serious situations, your heart could collapse from contact with the chemicals.